crashsystems/crashsystems.net/_posts/2012-02-25-new_website.markdown

 ###Jekyll
 The best way to describe [Jekyll](http://jekyllrb.com/) is that it is like WordPress themes without the the rest of WordPress, and without having to bother with writing PHP.
 Templates are created with the [Liquid](http://liquidmarkup.org/) templating language, and content is written with [Markdown](http://daringfireball.net/projects/markdown/), a simple system for expressing content formatting in plaintext.
 Jekyll converts the Markdown content to HTML, runs the Liquid templates to assemble the site, and then outputs static HTML.

 This setup has several advantages, the first being security.
-Since I'm not running a database server or any server-side scripting language to run this site, there is much less that an attacker could attack.
+Since I'm not running a database server or any server-side scripting language on this site, there is much less that an attacker could attack.
 Secondly, no database queries means my site loads a lot faster.
 Theoretically, my site performance is only limited by the web server I'm running (more on that in a bit), disk I/O and connection throughput.
 Thirdly, my content is plain text stored in files, so I can edit it in any program I want, and I don't have to worry about database backups.

 Comments don't work with static files, so I'm outsourcing comments to [Disqus](http://disqus.com/).
 Also, for site search I'm using a bit of JavaScript to redirect users to a Google search using the _site:_ parameter.